danieltjw/novel-lyrics-synthesis/README.md

 As sentence-level BLEU score will be used instead of corpus-level one, a [smoothing function](https://www.nltk.org/api/nltk.translate.html#nltk.translate.bleu_score.SmoothingFunction.method3) ([Chen & Cherry, 2014](http://acl2014.org/acl2014/W14-33/pdf/W14-3346.pdf)) was added to address null n-gram count.

+## Data pre-processing

+The lyrics included in the corpus should reflect an artist's style.
+These steps were taken to decide which lyrics would make up the corpus.
+Personal judgment was used in the last step.

+1. Remove cover songs
+2. Remove songs where artist has no writing credits
+3. Remove songs not in official releases (Albums, EPs, Singles)
+4. Remove song collaborations which did not fit artist’s style

+The 100 songs which would form the corpus were sourced from [https://genius.com](https://genius.com).
+As those lyrics were transcribed and annotated by volunteers, the quality varied greatly.

+Song section annotation [Verse], [Chorus], [Bridge] was time-consuming to check and correct—requiring listening to each section interpreting them in the context of the song.

+How sentences were partitioned was also quite arbitrary.
+Lyrics, unlike other texts, do not have a convention on when to start a new sentence.
+My preference was on breaking sentences according to the musical phrasing rather than grammatically.

+The lyrics were standardised using text replacements and regular expressions:

+- Quotes: Remove single, double and standard { " } and non-standard { “ ” }
+- Punctuations: Remove { ! }, { ? }, { ‽ }, { : }, { … }, { — }
+- Punctuations: Replace semicolon { ; } → comma { , }
+- Abbreviations: { 2 am } → { 2 a.m. }
+- Colloquialism: { in' } →  { ing }
+- Numbers: { 42 } → { forty-two }
+- Embellishments: Remove vocalisations (often in brackets): {(ah-aah-aah)} → {}
+- Embellishments: Remove spoken words that are non-musical in nature
+- Extra spaces at end of sentences: {" \n"} → {"\n"}
+- Words joined by commas without delimiters { apart,now } → { apart, now }

+These lyrical patterns were left intact:
+- Contractions: { 'bout }, { 'cause }.
+These reduces the syllables of words and have an impact musically.

 ## Benchmark

 The benchmark model selected was based on the well known [char-rnn](https://github.com/karpathy/char-rnn) project.
 It has been widely used and would be a good baseline comparison, with a caveat being that only the default hyper-parameters were used and not the implementation.

 ![](docs/benchmark.png)
+_Note: LSTM / GRU network sequence length: 50, Batch size: 128_

 The best model performs better at 92.45% compared to the benchmark’s 90.52%.
 Interestingly, the perplexity of the benchmark model is lower at 2.47 compared to the best model’s 2.7.
 It seems a lower perplexity does not guarantee a better language model—at least for the task of forming valid words (1st metric).